 Max Delbruck Prize in Biological Physics

 To recognize and encourage outstanding achievement in biological physics research.
 The prize consists of $10,000, an allowance for travel to attend the meeting at which the prize is awarded, and a certificate citing the contributions made by the recipient or recipients.
-It is presented biennially in even-numbered years.
+It is presented annually.

 Establishment & Support